 Remember what’s behind every resentment/anger?
-Fear is always the culprit!
-Fear, that “evil and corroding threat, always seems to fall into one of two types: fear of losing something we have or fear of not getting something we want.
-There you have it- some sort of loss, real or imagined.
-Resentment by definition basically means to “re-feel” and that is what grief is about -- feeling and re-feeling emotions related to a loss of some kind.
+Fear is always the culprit.
+Fear, that “evil and corroding threat", always seems to fall into one of two types: fear of losing something we have or fear of not getting something we want.
+There you have it: some sort of loss, whether real or imagined.
+Resentment by definition basically means to “re-feel” and that is what grief is about– feeling and re-feeling emotions related to a loss of some kind.

 When we manage to get through the anger/resentment, usually sadness and disappointment lie just below it.
 Again, those feelings – part of grief – are due to the perceived loss.
 Like with every process of grief, the final goal is acceptance.
-When one reaches acceptance, feelings of joyfulness - essentially the opposite of resentment - are once again possible thus making the challenging process of working through grief worth the hard work.
+When one reaches acceptance, feelings of joyfulness - essentially the opposite of resentment - are once again possible thus making the challenging process of working through grief worth the often challenging process.